 Arizona Decree of Censure

 The stated mission of Arizona Professional Licensing Boards is to protect and promote the welfare of the people of Arizona.
-The Boards do this by ensuring each professional who holds a license under the laws in Arizona is able to practice safely and promote health.
-Therefore, the Boards have the authority to discipline the license and practice of any licensee that comes in contact with Arizona.
+The Board do this by ensuring each professional who holds a license under the laws in Arizona is able to practice safely and promote health.
+Therefore, the Board have the authority to discipline the license and practice of any licensee that comes in contact with Arizona.
 After a complaint is filed a Board will initiate an investigation into the allegations made.
 After an investigation the Board will review the matter at a Board Meeting.

-Laws to Protect the Public
+Law to Protect the Public

 If the Board feels discipline is necessary they may vote to offer the licensee a Decree of Censure (“DOC”).
 So, what is a Decree of Censure and what are the possible repercussions it could have on a professional’s career?
 Each Arizona Licensing Board has their own different disciplinary options; however, most of them have very similar options, including: